Intermittent Positive Pressure Breathing

 1960s IPPB with Bennett PV-3P

-Often mistaken for a "TV-2P", the only difference is that the PV-3P is pedestal-mounted and uses piped in oxygen or air while a TV2P is "tank" (cylinder) mounted.
+Often mistaken for a "TV-2P", the only difference originally was that the PV-3P was pedestal-mounted and used piped in oxygen or air while a TV2P was "tank" (cylinder) mounted.

 Image from Doug Pursley